jcconnects/UFSC-INE5424/doc/README.md

 - Semaphores for thread synchronization in the Concurrent Observer pattern
 - Mutex protection for shared data structures
 - Proper encapsulation and information hiding
-- Dedicated thread in SocketEngine for asynchronous reception
+- Dedicated threads for asynchronous reception

 ## Usage Examples